 Wolfson Isaiah Berlin Clarendon Scholarship

-The Wolfson Isaiah Berlin Clarendon Scholarship is open to all new Humanities and Social Science students.
+The Wolfson Isaiah Berlin Clarendon Scholarship is for applicants who are applying for any DPhil within the Humanities and Social Science Divisions.

 Eligible degree subjects